Recipe Monday: HHDD: Blueberry Cheesecake Pots & Blueberry Almond Biscotti

 Serve with the biscotti and the remaining blueberries.
 Serves 4.

-In Mardi’s post, she says that the texture of hers didn’t firm up as well as it should, more the consistency of yogurt.
+In Mardi’s post, she says that the texture of hers didn’t firm up as well as it should, and turned out to be more the consistency of yogurt.
 Mine firmed up perfectly, and I suspect it’s due to a couple of differences in the ingredients.
 The original recipe specifies 250 grams of cream cheese.
 Here in the U.S., cream cheese comes in 8 ounce packages – that is, 226 grams – and I didn’t feel the need to make up the difference.
 Also, Mardi used “single” cream (what I assume to be the equivalent of our “regular” whipping cream), while I used “heavy” whipping cream.
 I did not whip the cream before adding to the cream cheese.

 The original recipe instructs to use a food processor.
 I did just fine with my hand mixer.
 You can certainly buy superfine sugar, but I just took my regular granulated sugar and ran it through the mini-chop attachment of my hand blender for about a minute and achieved the same results.
 Frankly, I’m not sure you really even need to worry about it at all – I use regular granulated sugar for normal cheesecakes, and I’ve never had a problem with it.